paldhous/ucsc/2015/investigative-policy/md_raw/class9.md

 #### Make a bubble chart to explore the relationship between wealth and life expectancy, and animate over time

-From the morning session, you will remember that we can investigate relationships using a scatter plot.
+From the opening slides, you will remember that we can investigate relationships using a scatter plot.
 One would imagine that the people in wealthier countries would live healthier and longer lives.
 So we will put wealth on the X axis, as the presumed explanatory variable, and life expectancy on the Y.

 First let's rename these variables, so that their meaning is unambiguous.
 Hover over `Life Expect`, click on the small downward-pointing triangle that appeats, select `Rename` and call it `Life expectancy at birth (years)`.
 Similarly, change `Gdp Percap` to `GDP per capita`.